The Commonplace

 0.6

 Labeling content as AI-enhanced reduced both affective and behavioral engagement compared to human-created content.
-Adoption Rate negative high affective and behavioral engagement
+Adoption Rate negative affective and behavioral engagement

 n=696